 According to state law enforcement officials, the high fatality rate can be partly attributed to the fact that West Virginia offers such a diverse range of activities for outdoor enthusiasts, many of whom choose to use ATVs as their primary mode of transportation.

 However, the predominant factor, they argue, is that state residents — particularly those in rural settings — are simply much more inclined to use their ATVs as stand-ins for automobiles as they are not only cheaper (no tags or insurance, less gas, etc.) to use, but perhaps easier to navigate down the public roads.

 It is worth noting that while ATV riders are prohibited by state law from riding along highways and freeways, certain city ordinances do allow them to ride alongside the road.

 How Riders Can Stay Safe on Their ATV’s

 In light of the above-mentioned numbers — and the fact that alcohol, speeding, and the failure to wear a helmet were all cited as major factors contributing to ATV deaths — West Virginia law enforcement is urging all riders to stay sober when riding, use common sense while behind the handlebars and invest in the proper safety equipment.
 In addition, they are reminding riders to keep off the public roads as their machines are designed to ride on dirt, not asphalt.

-If you have been injured or lost a loved one in a car accident, truck accident or other motor vehicle accident caused by the negligence or recklessness of another, consider speaking with an experienced legal professional as soon as possible.
+If you have been injured or lost a loved one in a car accident, truck accident or other motor vehicle accident caused by the negligence or recklessness of another, contact the experienced personal injury attorneys of Johnstone & Gabhart, LLP today for a free consultation.